 We can help fund your education with financial assistance and scholarships.
 The College of Liberal Arts and Social Sciences offers various scholarships based on academic performance.
-Information about these scholarships is available on our website using the scholarships link.
+Information about these scholarships is available on CLASS Office of Student Advising using the scholarships link.

 The Social Science major requires completing at least 18 credit hours in a primary study area and an additional 30 credit hours in two or more complementary subject areas.
 Out of these 48 credit hours in the major, at least 24 credit hours must be advanced-level courses.

 The Social Studies with Secondary Certification requires completing 63 credit hours in the teaching fields and 21 credit hours of secondary education courses.
 Many of the Social Studies courses are completed as part of the university’s core curriculum.

 Our Career Center, Learning Center and professional academic counselors and advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic counselors and advisors will help you plan your class schedule each semester.